 3. Form the dough into a ball, set it in the greased bowl, and cover with plastic wrap.
 Let rise in a warm place until doubled in volume — about 2 hours.
 Punch down and let rise again until nearly double — about 1 hour.

 4. Deflate the dough, then cut it in half.
 Return one half to the bowl.
 Cut the other half into 4 equal pieces.
 Using your hands, roll each segment into a 12-15-inch strand.
 Place the strands parallel to each other, and then pinch their tips together to seal.
 Repeating the mantra “over, under, over,” take the strand farthest to the right, flip it over the second strand, under the third strand, and over the fourth.
 Repeat this procedure until the entire loaf is braided, always starting with the strand farthest to the right.
 Pinch the lower ends together, and then gently transfer the braided bread to a greased baking sheet.

 Repeat the braiding-routine for the remaining dough.
 Place the loaves 2 inches apart on a greased baking sheet.

 5. Brush the loaves with a beaten egg, and then set them in a warm place to rise until nearly double — 30-45 minutes.
 Then give the loaves a second coating of egg wash, and sprinkle the tops with the optional poppy or sesame seeds.

 Bake on the middle rack of the preheated 375° oven until perfectly browned and beautiful — 30-40 minutes.
 Let cool briefly on a wire rack before serving.

 Promise me you’ll try this heavenly Challah some day, okay?
-Again, the dough is really is easy to work with.
-Plus, you’ll have a great time braiding the dough!
+Again, the dough is really easy to work with.
+Plus, you’ll have a great time braiding the bread!